 Epic fail: when a player or party experiences disaster because of lack of game-sense or miscellaneous in-game factors; oftentimes results in death, occasionally results in side-splitting laughter (except in cases of Hardcore deaths).
 See: 'Fail.'

-FA: short for "Force Armor," a rune for the Energy Armor ability that is specific to the wizard class.
+FA: short for "Fetish Army," a witch doctor skill.
+Also short for "Force Armor," a rune for the Energy Armor ability that is specific to the wizard class.
 See: 'EA.'

 Fail: when a player or party experiences lapses in game-sense and does not succeed in their endeavors; usually results in death.
 See: 'Epic fail.'